AckerlyXu/heima/articles/expressroute/expressroute-for-cloud-solution-providers.md

 You can assist with setting up the connection and configuring the routes to allow the resources in your datacenter(s) to communicate with the client resources in your datacenter, or with the resources hosted in Azure.

 ## ExpressRoute routing domains
-ExpressRoute offers three routing domains: public, private peering.
+ExpressRoute offers three routing domains: public, private, and Microsoft peering.
 Each of the routing domains are configured with identical routers in active-active configuration for high availability.
-For more details on ExpressRoute routing domains look [here](./expressroute-circuit-peerings.md).
+For more details on ExpressRoute routing domains look [here](expressroute-circuit-peerings.md).

 You can define custom routes filters to allow only the route(s) you want to allow or need.
 For more information or to see how to make these changes see article: [Create and modify routing for an ExpressRoute circuit using PowerShell](./expressroute-howto-routing-classic.md) for more details about routing filters.